Calibrating the medium effects of light clusters in heavy-ion collisions

-Taking these results into account, we will interpret the Bayesian results as follows: a) The selected INDRA data only gives information on a single value of the baryonic density, which we will take to be $\approx$ 0.015~fm$^{-3}$.
+Taking these results into account, we will interpret the Bayesian results as follows: a) The selected INDRA data only give information about a single value of the baryonic density, which we will take to be $\approx$ 0.015~fm$^{-3}$, a density compatible with all systems.
+Note the correlation between $\rho$ and $T$, which introduces degeneracy in the determination of thermodynamic properties.
+We expect that considering different systems will help to break this degeneracy.
 We will assume that the ratio $x_s$ does not vary with the baryonic density within the limited range explored by the data; b) The data test temperatures in the range $\sim 6$ MeV to $\sim 10$ MeV.
 There is a temperature dependence of the coupling $x_s$ corresponding to a weakening of the interaction with temperature, i.e. smaller values of $x_s$ correspond to the larger values of temperature.

-In Fig. \ref{fig_fix_dens_overlap_reg_Tvsxs_13} the calibrated values for the $x_s$ are plotted as a function of the temperature, for all $v_{\text{surf}}$ values and colliding systems.
+In Fig. \ref{fig_fix_dens_overlap_reg_Tvsxs_13} the calibrated values for the $x_s$ are plotted as a function of the temperature, for all $v_{\text{surf}}$ values and colliding systems for the FSU RMF model (DD2 shows a similar behavior).
 The decreasing trend of $x_s$ as a function of the temperature is clearly seen for all the four systems.
+As we can see from the figure, the deviation between the $x_s(\rho,T)$ obtained with the different entrance channels is smaller than the uncertainty of the parameter determination for each system.
+This supports the statistical character of the samples.
 Using the \texttt{lmfit} tools \cite{lmfit}, we performed a quadratic fitting of $x_s$ with respect to temperature $T$.
 The optimal quadratic model, $x_s = aT^2 + bT + c$, was chosen from several possibilities based on fit indices such as $\chi^2$, Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) \cite{akaike1974new, schwarz1978estimating}.
 Notably, the BIC includes a penalty for models with more parameters.
 We consider the data of the four colliding systems together, see Table \ref{table_parameters_xs_fit} for the fit parameters along with 1$\sigma$ and 2$\sigma$ uncertainty.

 The decreasing trend of $x_s$ as a function of $T$ is well described by this fit within 3-$\sigma$ confidence interval.